Skip to main

 Dedicated Support

-To help you navigate the path to financial wellness, McDaniel College is proud to offer support through our dedicated Financial Wellness Counselor.
-Whether helping you develop a plan for funding your expenses, teaching money management or answering questions about loans, we’re happy to share our wealth of knowledge with you.
-Our Financial Wellness Counselor can help take the stress out of planning your college experience by providing the following:
+To help you navigate the path to financial wellness, McDaniel College is proud to offer support through our dedicated Financial Wellness Program.
+Whether helping you develop a plan for funding your expenses, teaching money management, or answering questions about loans, we’re happy to share our wealth of knowledge with you.
+Our Financial Aid team can help take the stress out of planning your college experience by providing the following:

 • Customized in-person financial planning counseling for students/families.